bwittmann/syn-cerebral-octa-seg/README.md

 ## OCTA-UNet++

-This branch contains code for the best-performing model & an inference script tailored to our in-house data.
-Instructions from the `main` branch hold.
+This branch contains code including the inference pipeline for OCTA-UNet++, the best-performing model tailored to our in-house data.
 OCTA-UNet++ was utilized in the manuscript "**In Vivo Network-Level Cerebrovascular Mapping Reveals the Impact of Flow Topology on Capillary Stalls After Stroke**", available at:
 [https://www.biorxiv.org/](https://www.biorxiv.org/content/10.1101/2025.07.28.667165v1.abstract)
 <!-- Further, this branch contains code to train with doppler images.  -->